Settings, Models, and More

 Opening Pieces Settings

-To open the Pieces Settings in the Pieces for VS Code Extension, follow these steps:
+To open the Pieces Settings in the Pieces for VS Code Extension, select the Pieces Settings

 You can also access Pieces Settings in the bottom-left corner of the screen, where it says Pieces Settings